blankly-finance/blankly/blankly/PENDING.md

 - Alpaca `get_clock` in the exchange class
 - Changes in the homogeneity of the websocket trade feeds
 - Alpaca websocket streaming setting in `settings.json`
+- Orderbooks are going to become a list of tuples
+- Alpaca also has a weird ordebook